AMGiaccherini/AMGiaccherini/README.md

 I generally like to start some big project to make some task easier.

-I usually work alone on projects, but i don't mind working in a team.
+I usually work alone on projects, but I don't mind working in a team.

 My main language are <b>Java</b>, <b>C++</b>, <b>Unreal Engine</b>, but I also use <b>HTML</b>, <b>CSS</b>, <b>JS</b>, <b>PHP</b> and <b>SQL</b> for web works.